 Fort Myers, FL.
 33965-6565

 A: Anyone interested in writing, reading, and/or publishing is invited to attend.
 The only requirements are notebooks, pens, pencils, enthusiasm, creativity, and an open mind.
 If you preregistered for a private manuscript consultation or small-group workshop, please bring a copy of your manuscript.
-Bug spray and sun block for the beach.
+Also: Bug spray and sun block for the beach.